 Sydney Opera House

-The Sydney Opera House was designed by Danish architect Jorn Utzon.
+Sydney Opera House was designed by the Danish architect Jorn Utzon.
 The house looks modern but was built more than 50 years ago.
-Today the Opera House is among the most important symbols of Sydney and Australia.
+Today the opera is the symbol of Sydney and Australia.

 Royal Botanic Gardens

-Right behind the Opera House, through the Queen Elizabeth II gate you can enter the huge parks of Royal Botanic Gardens, in the middle of the city!
+Right behind the Opera House, through the Queen Elizabeth II gate you can enter the huge grounds of the Royal Botanic Gardens, right in the middle of the city!

-There are areas for different kinds of plants, but one of the most interesting (and frightening) things are the enormous Australian bats hanging upside down all over the trees.
+There are separate areas for different kinds of plants, but one of the most interesting (and frightening) things are the enormous Australian bats hanging upside down all over the park’s trees.

 Sydney Central Business District

-From the Botanic Gardens our Sightseeing in Sydney Tour goes to a lot smaller park, Hyde Park, and on to the Central Business District of Sydney.
+From the Botanic Gardens our Sydney walking itinerary goes to a lot smaller park, Hyde Park, and on to the Central Business District of Sydney.

-In Sydney there are so many familiar street names if you have been in London.
+In Sydney you will find many familiar street names provided you have been in London.
 Sydney has Oxford Street, Liverpool Street, Kings Cross, Paddington and many more London place names that made the town more familiar for the immigrants arriving from Britain.

 The Sydney CBD is a mixture of old buildings and modern skyscrapers.
 It’s a business area, a shopping area, a cafe and pub area, and very busy during working hours.